 We define a tragic event as an event that causes a sudden and unexpected loss of life or that has significant life-changing impact on an individual or family, such as a house fire, paralysis, etc.

 Doesn’t the American Red Cross, United Way or some other organization fill the same need as Pass The Hat?

 No. In doing extensive research and connecting with existing organizations, we learned that there is a great unmet need in our community to provide financial relief.

 Yes, 100% stays right here in Whatcom County helping local families.

 What percentage of my $2 goes to operating expenses as opposed to the cause?

 Our operating expenses are actually very low.
-We are a 100% volunteer-run organization, and Heritage Bank has generously partnered with us to significantly lower our banking and credit card fees.
+We are a 100% volunteer-run organization.
+Gravity Payments, and Heritage Bank have generously partnered with us to significantly lower our banking and credit card fees.
 We also have no physical store front to pay rent for.
-About 80% of your contribution goes directly to the cause.
+Thanks to a few generous corporate sponsors, 100% of your contribution goes directly to the cause.
 It’s very important to us to keep our expenses low and to put every single dime to the best use possible.

 As a contributor, do I get input into where the money goes?